pranabekka/pranabekka.github.io/content/about.md

 - higher contrast for smaller areas
   - highlight colour is brighter when used in underlines, than the colour used in the title
+- "logo" in header and tab title to make pages from site apparent
+- no custom fonts (imports) to save on page size and loading time

 [Site source](https://github.com/pranabekka/pranabekka.github.io)